oracle-livelabs/oci/oci-apm-helidon/1-create-domain/create-domain.md

-# Create an APM Domain and obtain Data Upload Endpoint and Private Data Key
+# Create an APM domain and obtain data upload endpoint and private data key

 ## Introduction

-In this lab, you will use Oracle Cloud console to set up an OCI compartment and create an APM Domain.
+In this lab, you will use the Oracle Cloud console to set up an OCI compartment and create an APM Domain.
 You will acquire a Data Upload Endpoint and a Private Data Key, which are needed to configure the APM Tracer on the application.

 Estimated time: 10 minutes